 This products is free for those who attended FNCE® 2019.

 Technology is becoming an integral part of society, how individuals receive information, communicate, and learn.
-As new technologies come on board for human performance capabilities, it is important for Dietetics professionals to keep abreast of the benefits, but also limitations for nutrition programming.
+As new technologies come on board for human performance capabilities, it is important for nutrition and dietetics professionals to keep abreast of the benefits, but also limitations for nutrition programming.
 This presentation will review multiple human performance technology applications and how they were utilized to help provide metrics for performance nutrition programming and research in the Air Force's Special Operations, Special Warfare 8-week preparatory course.
 Additionally, will discuss the benefits, limitations, practical applications and future implications of technology on sports/performance nutrition practice.
 Technologies include: tablets, digital functional movement screenings, hydration testing, energy expenditure, heart rate variability, core temps, parasympathetic/sympathetic systems, sleep, body composition (BIA/Air displacement) and integrated technology tracking platform.

 CPE Level: 2- Intermediate